 It poured overnight but day two actually dawned even brighter, apart from a well-timed downpour as we ate lunch in Talybont.
 Either the riding was easier or I was getting to grips with the WR.
 On rougher trails I did find it hard to ride smoothly; balancing the jerkiness of the engine with the right gear and the rebounding suspension while looking at what’s coming up and steering away from rocks, but this is just the nature riding a light, small-capacity bike at slow speeds.
 Turn up the wick if there’s room and things would smooth out.
 After the rain there were some bigger puddles today too.
 Initially they were a worry as I’d read the WR was prone to cutting out in a splash, but even with the engine note muted in two feet of water, it never even coughed.
 I don’t know if it’s been a dry spell – in Wales, what are the chances? – but the ride John led us on was pleasingly free of mud and to me was all the better for it.
 My recollection of bombing around Rhayader on XTs 30 years ago was plunging into one peaty morass after another which just makes a mess of you and the landscape.

 It would be great to do more riding around here on my own, as it’s as wild and extensive as you’ll get in the UK (there’s virtually no green laning in Scotland).
 But unless you live nearby or do the research, it would be hard to get a handle on which trails are legal and then put together a satisfying two-day route like the one we followed with John.
+Now of course we have the TET (see map below).
 Every year more and more green lanes in England and Wales get downgraded to paths.
 I haven’t a clue which of the trails we did were open to all, but promisingly I only saw one ‘no vehicles’ sign.
 Lacking a local pro like John, the answer is to hook up with the TRF or join an escorted tour from £50 a day with four of you.
 That’s just the way it is living in a small, crowded country and why I set off for the wide open Sahara in the first place – and why I’m off to Utah next week!